microsoft/psi/tutorials/index.md

 The next line, `visualizer.AddTimelinePanel()` create a new timeline panel where we will plot the _cos_ stream.
 Finally, the block plots the cos stream.
 Note that the call to `Show` returns a visualization object that can be used to configure various properties of the visualization.
 These are the same properties that are accessible and configurable via the UI from the PsiStudio properties panel.
 For instance, in the code above:

-* we configure the Y-axis bounds of the visualization manually (by default this automatically adjusted to the range of visible points unless manually specified)
+* we configure the Y-axis bounds of the visualization manually (by default this is automatically adjusted to the range of visible points unless manually specified)
-* we configure the color of the plot to red (by default the plot will iterate through a set of colors)
+* we configure the color of the plot to `Red` (by default the plot will iterate through a set of colors)
 * we configure the plot markers to `Diamond` style (by default the plot marker style is `None`, i.e. markers are not shown)
-* we configure the plot markers color to red.
+* we configure the plot markers color to `Red`.

 <a name="ReplayingData"></a>

 ## 6. Replaying Data

 Data written to disk in the manner described above can be played back with similar ease.
-Assuming that the  example described in the [Saving Data section](/psi/tutorials/#SavingData) was executed at least once, the following code will read and replay the data, computing and displaying the sin and cos functions.
+Assuming that the  example described in the [Saving Data section](/psi/tutorials/#SavingData) was executed at least once, the following code will read and replay the data, computing and displaying the sin function.

 ```csharp
 using (var p = Pipeline.Create())